Preamble / required packages

 Ridge regression is also known as $L2$ regularization, and it discourages any particular weight in the coefficient matrix from becoming too large.
 Ridge imposes a degree of smoothness or regularity across how a model treats its various inputs.
 Models that take continuous data as inputs (such as time series, or images), may benefit from the ridge term.

-- If $\mathbf{J}$ is our trainable linear regression weight matrix (and, in this context, our best estimate for the spin-spin interaction matrix), then we can modify the the losses as follows: $$ \mathcal{L}_{Lasso} = \sum_{i=1}^{N_{data}} (\mathbf{X}^{(i)} \cdot \mathbf{J}- E^{(i)})^2 + \lambda \sum_{jk} | J_{jk} | $$
+If $\mathbf{J}$ is our trainable linear regression weight matrix (and, in this context, our best estimate for the spin-spin interaction matrix), then we can modify the the losses as follows: $$ \mathcal{L}_{Ridge} = \sum_{i=1}^{N_{data}} (\mathbf{X}^{(i)} \cdot \mathbf{J}- E^{(i)})^2 + \lambda \sum_{jk} J_{jk}^2 $$

-$$ \mathcal{L}_{Ridge} = \sum_{i=1}^{N_{data}} (\mathbf{X}^{(i)} \cdot \mathbf{J}- E^{(i)})^2 + \lambda \sum_{jk} J_{jk}^2 $$ where the hyperparameter $\lambda$ determines the "strength" of the penalty terms.
+$$ \mathcal{L}_{Lasso} = \sum_{i=1}^{N_{data}} (\mathbf{X}^{(i)} \cdot \mathbf{J}- E^{(i)})^2 + \lambda \sum_{jk} | J_{jk} | $$ where the hyperparameter $\lambda$ determines the "strength" of the penalty terms.

 Let's try re-fitting the model with these different regularizers.
 We will vary $\lambda$, the strength of the regularization, and see how the learned coupling matrix changes.

-# Instantiate models
+# Instantiate OLS, Ridge, and Lasso models

 from sklearn import linear_model